freeletics/khonshu/docs/whetstone/navigation.md

 This is a minimal example of how using Whetstone for a screen with the Navigator integration would look like.

-This is a minimal example of how using Whetstone for a screen would look like.

 ```kotlin
 // marker class for the scope
 sealed interface ExampleScope